For scintigraphic imaging of cancers, including PET scans, and management of thyroid pathologies, including cancers.

 Research mission

-The department participates in research activities in nuclear medicine and thyroid pathology.
+The department is involved in research on nuclear medicine and thyroid disorders.

 Teaching mission

-Every year, the department's doctors take part in various initial and continuing training programs: DPC teaching for general practitioners, medical interns and externs, pharmacy interns and externs, and medical electroradiology technician trainees.
-The department is also a training ground for interns, externs and trainee manipulators.
+Each year, the department’s physicians participate in various initial and continuing education programs for medical residents and interns, pharmacy residents and interns, and medical radiology technician trainees.
+The department also serves as a clinical training site for residents, interns, and medical radiology technician trainees.

 The team